 All types of flammable liquid be it petrol/gasoline, diesel, fire lighters (solid), gases etc. All common sense really.

-Flares, fireworks, fire crackers, dynamite, gun powder (including black powder and percussion caps), hand grenades, party poppers, sparklers
+Flares, fireworks, firecrackers, dynamite, gun powder (including black powder and percussion caps), hand grenades, party poppers, sparklers and plastic explosives.

 It is the butane rather than the curling irons themselves which are not allowed.